chrisvfritz/pnglink/README.md

 echo $file;
 ```

-(I'd be happy to include other languages if someone wants to submit a pull request.)
+(I'd be happy to include other languages/frameworks if someone wants to submit a pull request.)

 Now when you call pnglink, you can specify the filename and action with something like this: